Table of Contents

 - Avoid in blisters, dryness and persistent bitter taste in the mouth, red eyes, hot and watery face, inflammation of the body, inflammations of the intestines and high pitta.

-Store in a cool and dry place in tightly closed containers, protected from light and moisture.
+Store in a cool and dry place in a tightly closed container, protected from light and moisture.